 No doubt about what is central to the Conservative Party’s message – David Cameron.
 William Hague gets a bit of a look in as does Europe in various forms.
 The armed forces feature too, but overall the message is pretty much “Vote Cameron”.

-Labour by contrast have a very different pattern:
+Labour by contrast has a very different pattern:

 Whilst you are playing the game of “hunt for the reference to Gordon Brown”, you’ll come across several references to the Conservatives.
 But references to any Labour figures are distinctly minimal.